-Mama Patrick gives it all she’s got and a beautiful, little girl slips quietly into this world.
-Usually I don’t immediately sever the umbilical cord until the blood has balanced between the placenta and the newborn, so I place baby on her mother’s chest for warmth, throwing a clean cloth over them.
-From the corner of my eyes I see the look of sheer incredulity still impressed on the father’s face.
+Mama Patrick gives it all she’s got and a beautiful little girl slips into this world with a quiet cry.
+Usually, I don’t immediately sever the umbilical cord until the blood has balanced between the placenta and the newborn, so I lay baby on her mother’s chest for warmth, placing a clean cloth over them.
+From the corner of my eyes, I see the look of sheer incredulity still impressed on the father’s face.
 I know that expression too well.
 The ‘why would any man want to do a woman’s job?’ look.

 Well, the answer to that question is because of all the places in a woman’s body, the vagina is my favorite.
-Lord knows how many lady parts I’ve seen in this life but let’s not dwell on that.
-The second reason I’m doing a woman’s job is simply because I can, so give it a rest, dude.
+Lord knows how many lady parts I’ve seen in this life, but let’s not dwell on that.
+The second reason I do this is simply because I can, so give it a rest, dude.

-I pat her dry and wrap her in a fresh, warm blanket and hand her back to her mother.
+I pat her dry, wrap her in a fresh, warm blanket and hand her back to her mother.

-“Madam, I’d love to stay around and take care of you two but unfortunately I can’t.
+“Madam, I’d love to stay around and take care of you two, but I can’t, unfortunately.
 You’ll have to go to a nearby hospital to make sure all is well.”

 The grateful woman nods.
-“How much do I owe you?”
+“How much I dey owe you?”

 I laugh.
 “Nothing, madam.”

 She is touched.
 “Thank you very much, sir.
 God bless you, sir.”
-She gives her husband a stern look and he mutters off cheerless thanks but continues to stare at me as though he really caught me screwing his wife.
+She gives her husband a stern look, and he mutters off cheerless thanks but continues to stare at me as though he really caught me screwing his wife.
 Funny how people reason.
-If I had told him I was a doctor, his attitude towards me would have been different.
+If I had told him I was a doctor, his attitude toward me would have been different.

-I walk through a group of women on my way out of Papa and Mama Patrick’s home.
+I walk past a group of women on my way out of Papa and Mama Patrick’s home.
 I get approving stares.
-One or two of them recognize me.
+A couple of them recognize me.

-“Oh, it’s the new neighbor,” I hear a fat one say in a whisper that is clearly not a whisper.
+“Oh, it’s the new neighbor,” I hear a chubby one say in a whisper that is clearly not a whisper.